Phillips Park

 Meet the Residents of Phillips Park Zoo

 One of the park's main attractions, the Phillips Park Zoo, has been delighting visitors since 1915.
 The best part?
 It's completely free and open year-round.
-Home to roughly 100 animals across 41 species, visitors will find charismatic creatures like playful North American river otters, majestic bald eagles, powerful cougars, and mysterious gray wolves all calling this place home.
+Home to roughly 100 animals across 41 species, you'll find charismatic creatures like playful North American river otters, majestic bald eagles, powerful cougars, and mysterious gray wolves all calling this place home.

 The zoo also features friendly farmyard animals and fascinating reptiles.
 The ZooCiety's Education Center offers informative displays about conservation and local wildlife - making this not just a fun outing but an educational one too.
 It's a good place for kids and adults to learn about the natural world.